 It’s gotten so dark that I can’t see my shadow. = It’s so dark that I can’t see my shadow.

-I’ll grant that avoiding got sometimes forces me to modify my intended sentence structure to avoid an awkward construction.
+I’ll grant that omitting got sometimes forces me to modify my intended sentence structure to avoid an awkward construction.
 So be it.
-It’s a rule I impose upon myself precisely to improve my writing.
+It’s a rule I impose upon myself precisely, I hope, to improve my writing.
 Another example:

 I haven’t gotten an answer yet. = I don’t have an answer yet. = I haven’t received an answer yet.
 This is effectively a passive construction.
 An active construction would be: She hasn’t answered me yet.